ccook5/open-av-controller/README.md

 Program to control Pro av systems including PJLink projectors, Kramer(tm) video switchers and the Behringer(tm) x32.

 This isn't at a usable stage yet.
-Kramer and Behringer are not involved in this project, so please don't ask them about it.
+Kramer and Behringer are not involved in this project, so please don't ask them for help with it.

 This will have two halves, a python web.py/jquery program to control everything, and then an arduino ethernet program to provide a physical interface.